LaxarJS/grunt-laxar-compass/README.md

 This will automatically launch the task during development (e.g. `grunt develop`), watching your application artifacts.

+## CLI Tasks

+The plugin provides a task which is intended for use on the command line:

+⚙ **laxar-compass**

+Compile SCSS for a given artifacts or for all artifacts, in a selected theme or in all themes.

+For more information, run `grunt laxar-compass --usage`.

 ## User Tasks

 This plugin makes available a new *user task* for the *build*-stage of the grunt-laxar task [*laxar-configure*](https://github.com/LaxarJS/grunt-laxar/blob/master/docs/tasks/laxar-configure.md).